xiphmont/diff32/README.md

      Try hard to find a smaller set of changes.

+  -e, --embargo-deletion

+     Emit deletions as placeholders indicating the number of words omitted from fileA.
+Emit line changes (ie, ! lines) with words from fileA obscured.
+Context is set to zero, but may be over- ridden by following with -c NUM.
+Embargo is intended to minimize the amount of fileA included in output.

   -f, --fuzzy=NUM

      Adjust the matching threshold that diff32 uses to present two